auvishekdas/python-fundamentals/README.md

 * `program52.py` — Mastered the implementation of the constructor (`__init__`) method in Object-Oriented Programming (OOP) to initialize instance attributes dynamically upon object creation and efficiently display data using custom methods.
 * `program53.py` — Applied Object-Oriented Programming (OOP) principles to solve geometric mathematical models by constructing a custom class to dynamically compute and return the area of triangles based on runtime user inputs.
 * `program54.py` — Explored the core concepts of Inheritance in Object-Oriented Programming (OOP) by creating parent and child classes, applying the `pass` keyword for clean class skeletons, and verifying relationships dynamically using the built-in `issubclass()` method.
+* ​`program55.py` — Advanced the understanding of Object-Oriented Programming (OOP) by implementing Method Overriding and the super() function within class structures.
+Effectively managed constructor behaviors between parent and child classes to dynamically access overridden attributes and orchestrate seamless object instantiation.

 ## 🛠️ Environment